TarikHaddadi/NG-BOLT-CORE/docs/README-ENV-CONFIG-ASIS.md

 - `allow.tenants` → tenant allow-list (omit/empty to allow all).
 - `requireAuth: true` → hidden & route-guarded if unauthenticated.
 - `variants` → knobs your components/services can read at runtime.
+- if `hasNgrx` and / or `hasKeycloak` are set to false , Keycloack will not be isntanciated and NGRX also , Guards will allow access to all menues and pages as an Authorized guest

 ---